KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 <img src="/assets/v0.11/svsms/VSM_Popin.gif" alt="popin" />

-As the camera moves through the wall, you'll notice that part of the scene has to temporarily fall back to lower (coarser) mip levels until all of the higher (finer) mip levels are processed.
+As the camera moves through the wall, you'll notice that part of the scene must temporarily fall back to lower (coarser) mip levels until all of the higher (finer) mip levels are processed.

 This is a nice option to have since it provides a setting that can be tweaked for different hardware and different scene complexities.
 It could also be set dynamically to help when the rendering is struggling to maintain target frame times.